The marketing flank is a very effective positioning strategy, an overarching strategy that was discussed previously.

 Jackie flanked everyone by doing the opposite of what Bruce Lee did.
 While Bruce was the tough action hero, Jackie always portrayed himself as the often hapless and reluctant hero.
 Bruce Lee always kicked high to show off his skills and flexibility; Jackie always kicked low.
 Bruce always ended his punches with an aggressive battle cry.
 Jackie would grimace in pain and shake his hand.

-His flanking move of combining physical comedy with martial arts paved the way to his success; not discounting his talent, hard work and technical skills.
+His flanking strategy of combining physical comedy with martial arts paved the way to his success; not discounting his talent, hard work and technical skills.

 The concept of flanking can also be used to create a position against what is already established in the consumer’s mind or against who is already in the marketplace.